Juine

 The Juine ([ʒɥin]) is a French river, 53 km long.
 It is a left tributary of the river Essonne.

 Its source is in Loiret, in the forest of Chambaudoin, less than 3 km south-west from Autruy-sur-Juine.
-Its name originates in the hamlet of Juines which she runs alongside before re-entering the Essonne department, in which it runs through several communes:
+Its name originates in the hamlet of Juines which it runs alongside before re-entering the Essonne department, in which it runs through several communes:

 Méréville, Saint-Cyr-la-Rivière, Ormoy-la-Rivière, Étampes, Étréchy, Chamarande, Janville-sur-Juine, Bouray-sur-Juine, Lardy.

 It also runs through the parks of several châteaux (Saint-Vrain, Chamarande, and Mesnil-Voisin) and once served several now-abandoned mills.
 From the 15th to the 18th century, it combined with the Essonne and Seine rivers to form a navigable waterway for flat-bottomed boats carrying wheat from Beauce towards Paris.
 It joins the river Essonne between Itteville and Vert-le-Petit, near Ballancourt-sur-Essonne.